1. Requests for support

 What explains the trends?

-After a fall in 2020/21 during Covid-19, when requests from older people fell sharply, requests have returned to the general trend seen since 2015/16 of increasing demand for social care services.
+After a fall in 2020/21 during the Covid-19 pandemic, when requests from older people fell sharply, requests have returned to the general trend seen since 2015/16 of increasing demand for social care services.

-This is likely to reflect both an increasing older population and increasing disability among working-age adults: 14.8 million working-age adults in the UK reported a long-term health condition in 2022/23, compared to 11.7 million in 2013/14, and 4.0 million people reported a severe disability, up from 2.9 million in 2013/14.
+This is likely to reflect both an increasing older population and increasing disability among working-age adults: 23% of working age adults reported a disability in 2022/23, compared to 16% in 2012/13.

 What happened in 2023/24?